seaneustace/Cloudflare-Stream-TUS-Creator-Upload/README.md

 https://developers.cloudflare.com/stream/uploading-videos/direct-creator-uploads/

-These setps can be combined into a single worker that you can deploy to your account.
+These steps can be combined into a single worker that you can deploy to your account.

 # Prerequisites: